 Registrant.
 “Registrant” means the individual(s) to whom the record pertains: the child named on a birth certificate, the decedent named on a death certificate, and the subject of cancer registry data.

-Public data.
-“Public data” means data that is published on the MHDO publicly accessible website as required by Title 22, Chapter 1683.
-Public data includes those parts of hospital Financial Data described in Chapter 300, Quality Data described in Chapter 270, Cancer Registry Data described in Chapter 255, and Vital Statistics Data described in Chapter 701, which may be available on the MHDO publicly accessible website.

 Vital Records.
 “Vital records” means reports of live birth, death, fetal death, marriage, and data related thereto which have been accepted for registration and incorporated into the official records from the system of vital statistics.